microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 ## Define when your extension is relevant

 Your extension is typically relevant only to certain supported document types and scenarios, and so it is important to clearly define its applicability.
-The Visual Studio Extensibility model provides several ways to clearly define the applicability of an extension.
-These are various attributes which are known as document selectors: the [AppliesTo attribute](#appliesto-attribute), which helps specify what file types such as code languages the extension supports, and the [AppliesToPattern attribute](#appiestopattern-attribute), which lets you refine the applicability of an extension by further matching on a pattern based on the filename or path.
+The Visual Studio Extensibility model provides several ways to clearly define the applicability of an extension via [AppliesTo configuration](#specify-programming-languages-with-the-appliesto-configuration), specifying either what file types such as code languages the extension supports and/or refine the applicability of an extension by further matching on a pattern based on the filename or path.

-### Specify programming languages with the AppliesTo Attribute
+### Specify programming languages with the AppliesTo configuration

 The [AppliesTo](./../../api/Microsoft.VisualStudio.Extensibility.Contracts.md##P-Microsoft-VisualStudio-Extensibility-Editor-TextViewExtensionConfiguration-AppliesTo) configuration indicates the programming language scenarios in which the extension should activate.
 It is written as `AppliesTo = new[] { DocumentFilter.FromDocumentType("CSharp") }`, where the document type is a well known name of a language built into Visual Studio, or custom defined in a Visual Studio extension.